-If an issue is raised in a complaint filed under Rules IV.E. that has previously been decided in a due process hearing involving the same parties, then the hearing decision is binding on that issue.
+If an issue is raised in a State complaint filed under Rules IV.E. that has previously been decided in a due process hearing involving the same parties, then the hearing decision is binding on that issue.
 The USBE must inform both parties of this fact.
-A complaint alleging a school or public agency's failure to implement a due process decision, however, must be submitted directly to the State Director of Special Education and resolved by the USBE.
+A State complaint alleging a school or public agency's failure to implement a due process decision, however, must be submitted directly to the State Director of Special Education and resolved by the USBE.

-Parent(s) or adult students and other interested individuals, including parent training and information centers, independent living centers, protection and advocacy agencies, professional organizations, and other appropriate entities, shall be informed about these procedures through:
+Parent(s) or students who are adults and other interested individuals, including parent training and information centers, independent living centers, protection and advocacy agencies, professional organizations, and other appropriate entities, shall be informed about these procedures through:

 - 1. Procedural safeguards notice provided by school. - 2.
-Presentations and other training events by USBE staff conducted throughout the State.
+Presentations and other training events by USBE staff conducted throughout the State. - 3.
+Technical assistance provided to the public in-person, over email, or remotely to parents, students who are adults, and other interested individuals and organizations.

-FILING A STATE COMPLAINT (34 CFR § 300.153; RULES IV.E.).
+MEDIATION (34 CFR § 300.506; RULES IV.F.)